A Series of Memory Fragments from Surrounding Neighbors — Yukun Sun

 Working with oil and acrylic on canvas, Sun asserts that "the material itself is the art."
 He amplifies the raw texture, the spontaneous generation of traces, and the inherent friction between color, tension, and space.
 He strips away any symbolic or metaphorical interpretations, insisting on the "self-evident" nature of art.
 By rejecting didactic textual explanations, he liberates the painting, returning it to its most honest and authentic state.

 Therefore, New Horizon is not a collection to be "read" or deciphered.
 It is an invitation to a visceral encounter.
-Through this exhibition, Sun Yukun invites the Ambrose University community to bypass the rational mind and intuitively experience the pure aesthetic joy of the creative act — immersing themselves in the unpredictable collision of material, color, and raw, unapologetic power.
+Through these works, Sun Yukun invites viewers to bypass the rational mind and intuitively experience the pure aesthetic joy of the creative act — immersing themselves in the unpredictable collision of material, color, and raw, unapologetic power.

 Works